 CMD+F within the HTML Editor to search within your code!

-- Download the .zip asset file to your computer, and unzip the files
+- Download the ZIP asset file to your computer, and extract the files

 - Upload all of your asset files into the new campaign.
 (Tip: you can select all files and drag-and-drop them in)

 - For each newly uploaded asset, copy its uploaded file URL and replace them in your HTML’s older local asset references

 For example, if your old HTML contains a reference that looks like this:

 Replace it with its respective uploaded asset URL, like this: